Bulky Uterus with Fibroids: Causes, Symptoms, Treatments & Complications

 Uterine fibroids are benign growths, but in some cases, they can lead to various complications, such as:

-• Excessive or heavy menstrual bleeding: Heavy or prolonged menstrual bleeding caused by a large number of fibroids or those positioned inside the uterine cavity might result in anaemia.
+- Excessive or heavy menstrual bleeding: Heavy or prolonged menstrual bleeding caused by a large number of fibroids or those positioned inside the uterine cavity might result in anaemia.

-• Infection: Uterine fibroids can cause inflammation, resulting in vaginal infection and infection in other parts of the female reproductive system.
+- Infection: Uterine fibroids can cause inflammation, resulting in vaginal infection and infection in other parts of the female reproductive system.

-• Mild to moderate pain: At times, some patients may complain about pelvic pain, pressure, and discomfort in the lower abdomen area.
+- Mild to moderate pain: At times, some patients may complain about pelvic pain, pressure, and discomfort in the lower abdomen area.
 This can also lower a woman’s quality of life.

-• Infertility or pregnancy complications: Uterine fibroids can interfere with women’s fertility and can also result in pregnancy complications such as miscarriage, premature labour, or placental abruption, depending on their size, numbers, and location of the abnormal growths (fibroids).
+- Infertility or pregnancy complications: Uterine fibroids can interfere with women’s fertility and can also result in pregnancy complications such as miscarriage, premature labour, or placental abruption, depending on their size, numbers, and location of the abnormal growths (fibroids).

 Takeaway

-An enlarged uterus with fibroids, also referred to as a bulky uterus, can be quite uncomfortable and may have a negative impact on a woman’s fertility health.
-While many women with fibroids experience no symptoms, some may require therapy to relieve symptoms or resolve issues.
-Seeking immediate medical guidance and discussing treatment alternatives is critical for optimal fibroids management and can also help treat them effectively.
-Individual circumstances and preferences determine the treatment options one should undergo, which range from conservative measures such as medications to surgical intervention when necessary.
 Women may make informed decisions and work together with fertility experts to ensure appropriate management of a bulky uterus with fibroids by knowing the reasons, recognising the symptoms, and investigating the available treatment options.
 If you are looking for an effective treatment for a bulky uterus with fibroids and desire pregnancy, consult our fertility expert today.
-You can book a free consultation with our fertility expert by giving us a call or by Visiting our Fertility Centers.

-• Can I get pregnant with a bulky uterus?
+Can fibroids cause a bulky uterus?

 There is nothing to worry about when getting pregnant with a bulky uterus.
 If you consult an experienced fertility specialist and get the right, effective treatment for a bulky uterus, you will be able to achieve a healthy and confirmed pregnancy.